nonealexq/jmeter-allure-reporting/README.md

 ![Optional Text](images/allure-report-skipped-case.png)

 If you have critical main case to prepare data for next tests, you may use 'critical' parameters.
-If this case will fail - all next tests (thread group) will be stopped.
+If this case fails - all next tests (thread group) will be stopped.
 ![Optional Text](images/critical_parameter.png)

 If you want to add tags - do like this